Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 ## Storing relevant information

-Another sub-problem is remembering the words that have already been entered.
+Another sub-problem is remembering the already entered words.
 A list is a good structure for this purpose.

 ```java
 public class UserInterface {